Perhaps you don’t have the room or inclination to make a full-sized outdoor compost pile.

 This liquid is thoroughly mixed in with the substrate in the pail until it is moist like a wrung-out sponge all the way through, just like your compost pile.

 Then press the mixture firmly and cover it with a plastic bag and then a plate, and even a weight (if you have it) to keep the air out.

 I do the same thing when I make sauerkraut, another fermented product.
-The bokashi will now only take up perhaps 1/2 of the pail.
+The bokashi will now only take up 1/2 of the pail or less.
 We want this to ferment without air for one or two weeks, therefore no more stirring is done from now on.

 Some people let it go for months.
 It’s better if you can keep it warm somehow, around 100F.
 Otherwise, it may take a few weeks, which is fine.

 When it’s done, it should have a pleasant sweet and sour smell, kind of like pickles.
 If it smells really bad, something went wrong.
-Perhaps the moisture level was too high and acid was developed.
+Perhaps the moisture level was too high.
 In this case, throw it on top of the compost pile, clean the bucket, and start again.